Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 1. In a large bowl, sift the flour and baking powder together.
 In a small bowl, mash the banana with a fork and add 1/4 cup of the milk, mixing together until there are no lumps.
 Add the banana, sweetener, walnuts, blueberries, and remaining milk to the dry mix and stir together until "just mixed".

 2. Heat a nonstick pan or a lightly-oiled frying pan.
+Using a measuring cup of your choice, scoop batter onto pan to make cakes.
 Let sit on medium heat until the bottom turns golden brown.
 Flip and cook other side.
 Repeat process until all the batter is gone.
 Makes 2 or more servings.

 Variations: